sandeshjain06/A_Olympics_Data_Analysis-Project/README.md

 # Olympics Data Analysis

-Objective - This project gives overview of complete Olympics events.If a user wants to check the performance of any particular country for any particular year , can check on this website.
+Objective - Gives overview of complete Olympics events.
+If a user wants to check the performance of any particular country for any particular year in Olpmpics games , this site can give a clear prespective about it.

 - Click link to check the website hosted on Heroku platform - https://olympicsinfoapp.herokuapp.com/